 Download the Roofing fall protection course materials:

 An online, interactive version of the Roofing Fall Protection course is available.
 Since this version can't be modified, further hands-on training by a competent person knowledgeable about roofing fall protection is required.

-Industrial silica is used in a vast array of industries, the main ones being the glass, foundries, construction, ceramics, and the chemical industry.
-Silica in its finest form is also used as functional filler for paints, plastics, rubber, and silica sand is used in water filtration and agriculture.
+Industrial silica is used in a variety of industries, the main ones being the glass, foundries, construction, ceramics, and the chemical industry.
 Completion of this course fulfills the training requirements of Respirable Crystalline Silica, WAC Chapter 296-840.

 Wildfire Smoke Safety

 Use this slide presentation to comply with the training requirements of the 2022 DOSH emergency Wildfire Smoke rule regulations (WAC 296-62-085).

 - Complete Wildfire smoke training kit (includes editable and printable versions)